 But there is merit for eating six small meals a day, which many nutritionists promote.
-For those suffering with conditions such as Ulcerative Colitis, Crohn’s disease or irritable bowel syndrome (IBS), “eating smaller meals more regularly throughout the day can prevent the strain on our gut and allow it to function more efficiently throughout the day.
+For those suffering from conditions such as ulcerative colitis, Crohn’s disease or irritable bowel syndrome (IBS), “eating smaller meals more regularly throughout the day can prevent the strain on our gut and allow it to function more efficiently throughout the day.
 We’re also less likely to suffer from wind, indigestion or heartburn if we eat this way,” says Ayesha Akbar, consultant gastroenterologist at The Princess Grace Hospital.

 While we may identify feelings of hunger at some points during the day, this is actually a sugar crash

 “Aim for a fist size of protein like eggs, salmon, chicken, edamame or tofu; another fist of complex carbohydrates like brown rice, chickpeas, lentils, quinoa or sourdough bread; and two to three fist sizes of vegetables.”

 Snacking can also be stress-induced.
 “95 percent of serotonin (the happy hormone) is made in our gastrointestinal tract and not only does insulin help transport sugar into our cells, but it also helps carry serotonin to our brain.
 During moments of stress, the transportation of serotonin to the brain is impacted, and sugar cravings are triggered as a means of increasing the amount of insulin available to help transport more serotonin to the brain,” Ali says.
 This is why we find ourselves constantly snacking when we are under a lot of stress.